 As a pension scheme manager, you'll need to:

-- oversee the day-to-day management and administration of pensions funds
+- oversee day-to-day pension management and the administration of funds

 - develop pensions policies and pension and benefits packages